 And a man will be most likely to care about that which he loves?
-To be sure.

 And he will be most likely to love that which he regards as having the same interests with himself, and that of which the good or evil fortune is supposed by him at any time most to affect his own?